omsatodiya/CodeForces-/README.md

    git clone https://github.com/omsatodiya/CodeForces-.git
 2. Browse through the folders to find the solutions.

-3. Compile and run the code using a C++ compiler:
+3. Comno and run the code using a C++ comnor:

    ```bash
    g++ solution.cpp -o solution